samplchallenges/SAMPL-containers/tutorials/README.md

         '''
     )
     ```
-2. Modify the "py_modules" list, by adding the two modules ([autodock.py](https://github.com/samplchallenges/SAMPL-containers/blob/main/docking/examples/adv-tutorial/autodock.py) and [main.py](https://github.com/samplchallenges/SAMPL-containers/blob/main/docking/examples/adv-tutorial/main.py)) with our docking code from the previous subsection ([2.2](https://github.com/samplchallenges/SAMPL-containers/blob/main/tutorials/README.md#22-add-the-docking-code)): "autodock" and "main".
-This is where you
+3. Modify the "py_modules" list, by adding the two modules ([autodock.py](https://github.com/samplchallenges/SAMPL-containers/blob/main/docking/examples/adv-tutorial/autodock.py) and [main.py](https://github.com/samplchallenges/SAMPL-containers/blob/main/docking/examples/adv-tutorial/main.py)) with our docking code from the previous subsection ([2.2](https://github.com/samplchallenges/SAMPL-containers/blob/main/tutorials/README.md#22-add-the-docking-code)): "autodock" and "main".
+This is where you will specify any module files of your own.
     ```
     py_modules=[
         'autodock',
         'main',
     ]
     ```
-3. Modify the "entry_points" section, by adding an [entry point](https://setuptools.readthedocs.io/en/latest/userguide/entry_point.html#console-scripts) in the format `{command-to-call-in-Dockerfile}={py_module_with_main}:{function_to_run}`.
+4. Modify the "entry_points" section, by adding an [entry point](https://setuptools.readthedocs.io/en/latest/userguide/entry_point.html#console-scripts) in the format `{command-to-call-in-Dockerfile}={py_module_with_main}:{function_to_run}`.
 The Python module "main.py" contains the main function "main_function".
     ```
     entry_points='''
         [console_scripts]
         run-autodock=main:main_function
     '''
     ```
-4. Save and close setup.py
+5. Save and close setup.py

 ### 2.4: Write a Dockerfile with instructions to build your container